Experiences of Shaming in the Kink Subculture

 For kinksters identifying outside of the slash, the most frequent instances of shaming occur in the context of edge play, with wet and messy (WAM) kinks and truisms coming in second and third, respectively.

-When these kinks are put into the context of roles outside of the slash, the narrative changes slightly from one focused on the role a kinkster takes in such activities to a shaming of the activity as a whole.
+When these kinks are put into the context of roles outside of the slash, the narrative changes from one focused on the role a kinkster takes in such activities to shaming the activity as a whole.

 As we mentioned earlier, perceived safety of activities along with moral presuppositions or biases carried into the kinky realm can have negative consequences to our subculture.
 It’s essential that, as kinksters, we are cognizant of the judgments we bring with us to given activities and explore ways in which to cultivate a culture that is accepting of all kinks and fetishes, regardless of our attraction to them.